-A standard series of inductors (both through hole and surface mount types) are available from several different manufacturers optimized for use with the LM2598.
+A standard series of inductors (both through-hole and surface-mount types) are available from several different manufacturers optimized for use with the LM2599 series.
 This feature greatly simplifies the design of switch-mode power supplies.

-Other features include a specified $\pm 4\%$ tolerance on output voltage under all conditions of input voltage and output load conditions, and $\pm 15\%$ on the oscillator frequency.
-External shutdown is included, featuring typically 85- μ A standby current.
+Other features include a $\pm 4\%$ tolerance on output voltage under all conditions of input voltage and output load conditions, and $\pm 15\%$ on the oscillator frequency.
+External shutdown is included, featuring typically $80-\mu A$ standby current.
 Self-protection features include a two stage current limit for the output switch and an overtemperature shutdown for complete protection under fault conditions.